 In Italy, the police recovered 85 tonnes of olives, which contained a copper sulphate solution.
 In Greece, three illicit factories were discovered producing counterfeit alcohol.
 In the United Kingdom, the authorities seized some 10 000 litres of adulterated alcohol, while from Hungary and Lithuania to Togo and Zambia large quantities of counterfeit chocolates and sweets were found and seized, as well as quantities of alcoholic beverages which carried counterfeit labels and were aimed at children.
 Lastly, many kilos of monkey meat were found at Zaventem airport in Belgium, and large amounts of crickets and caterpillars were seized in France.

 It was noted recently by Michigan State University that demand for inexpensive food will grow over the coming years and the problem will therefore persist and grow.
 A recent Irish study carried out by University College Dublin found that 82 % of fish such as pollock and whiting sold on the Dublin Market was fraudulently mislabelled as other more valuable species such as cod.
+Furthermore, the October 2011 audit of Irish meat and diary producers by the Food and Veterinary Office found that there had been misleading labelling of products.
 E-008465-13 Combating food fraud in the EU.
 The horse meat scandal greatly affected the European food sector this year.